The ballot issues for Election Day 2023 with the highest stakes across U.S. voting

 Ohio is one of several states that has put abortion protections on the ballot after the Supreme Court overturned the federal right to an abortion with its decision in Roe v.
 Wade.

-If the measure receives a simple majority of votes, it will become law 30 days after the election.
+If the measure wins a simple majority of votes, it will become law 30 days after the election.

-Last year, Kansas voters rejected a ballot measure that would have eliminated abortion protections from the state's constitution.
+Last year, Kansas voters rejected a ballot measure that would have eliminated abortion protections from the state Constitution.

 Ohio Issue 2: Marijuana legalization